kavia-common/simple-weather-viewer-210065-210074/weather_app_frontend/docs/COMPLIANCE.md

 - Error Handling
   - Location: src/services/WeatherService.js and src/App.js.
   - Behavior: Network and service errors converted into friendly messages.
 404 → “City not found.”
-- Access Controls (Placeholder)
+- Access Controls
-  - No authentication/RBAC included in this demo.
+  - Frontend-only mock authentication with AuthContext; role checks via isAuthorized for 'user' and 'admin'.
+  - Events logged: AUTH_LOGIN (success/failure), AUTH_LOGOUT, AUTH_DENIED with timestamp and non-sensitive metadata.
   - For GxP deployments: integrate SSO/OAuth, enforce role checks on privileged operations, secure storage of secrets, and server-side authorization.
+Replace client-side mock with server-verified tokens and persistent audit trail.

 ## Electronic Signatures (Placeholder)
 - Not implemented in this demo.